tutorial

 Key Questions to Ask

-1. What is your team's technical skill level?
+1. What is the team's technical skill level?
 Non-technical teams should lean toward Zapier or Make.
 Technical teams will benefit from n8n or Tray.io.

-2. Do you need self-hosting?
+2. Do organizations need self-hosting?
 If data residency or on-premise requirements exist, n8n and UiPath offer self-hosted options.

-3. What is your budget?
-If you are starting with zero budget, n8n (self-hosted), Zapier (free tier), or Make (free tier) are your best options.
+3. What is the budget?
+For organizations starting with zero budget, n8n (self-hosted), Zapier (free tier), or Make (free tier) are your best options.

-4. How complex are your workflows?
+4. How complex are existing workflows?
 Simple trigger-action workflows work well in Zapier.
 Multi-step workflows with branching logic are better suited to n8n, Make, or Tray.io.

-5. What apps do you need to connect?
+5. What apps do organizations need to connect?
 Check each platform's integration directory for your specific tools.

 3. Build Your First Workflow

 Start with a single, high-impact automation.
-Here is a step-by-step approach that works regardless of which tool you choose.
+Here is a step-by-step approach that works regardless of which tool teams choose.

 Step 1: Define the Trigger